pzerger/supplemental/CISSP/iam.md

 - **False Rejection Rate** - Percentage of valid inputs incorrectly rejected as invalid by a biometric system.
 Measure of type II errors.

-- **Crossover Error Rate** - Rate at which false acceptances equal false rejections in a biometric system.
+- **Crossover Error Rate** - Rate at which false acceptances (type 1 errors) equal false rejections (type 2 errors) in a biometric system.
 Used to measure system accuracy.

 [Back to ToC](#identity-and-access-management-concepts)